-In general, the bills are ambitious and, to some degree as a result, are ungainly.
+In general, the bills are ambitious and, to some degree as a result, ungainly.
 They try to do too much at once, without careful consideration of the current law and how these changes will affect it.
 Too little time has been spent investigating the possible consequences of the substantial impact this could have on current law and the problems its implementation could cause.
 The public and those involved in the system have had little opportunity to read and analyze, much less testify, on the versions of the bills that were reported from the subcommittee.

 Although the idea of trying to limit conflict in the decisions of divorced parents regarding their children is certainly admirable, this package fails to take into account the existing child-focused family law.
 Rather than decreasing tension in divorce situations, these bills are likely to increase the conflict or force it to the forefront.
 The bills add new claims and causes of action that disputing parents would have to consider during the divorce litigation.
 Requiring the parties to plan every detail at the time of the divorce will also serve to increase the likelihood of conflict.
-There are couples who are able to get along well enough that they wouldn't need to plan every holiday and vacation for the next 18 years at the time of the divorce, but by requiring them to go through the planning process at the time of the divorce they may end up fighting over details that, had they had the opportunity to deal with them in the fullness of time, they would not have fought over.
+There are couples who are capable of getting along well enough that they wouldn't need to plan every holiday and vacation for the next 18 years at the time of the divorce, but by requiring them to go through the process of setting up a parenting plan at the time of the divorce they may end up fighting over details that, had they had the opportunity to deal with them in the fullness of time, they would not have fought

-Much of the new language in the parenting plan bill, House Bill 5637, is ambiguous.
-Terms that have been long used in family law - "the best interests of the child" standard, for example - is used throughout the bill but in conjunction with new and often conflicting and/or overlapping standards.
-A great deal of the language in the bill is undefined and will likely require costly court fights and time consuming appeals before reliable definitions are established.
+Furthermore, much of the new language in the parenting plan bill, House Bill 5637, is ambiguous.
+Terms that have been long used in family law -- "the best interests of the child" standard, for example -- are used throughout the bill but in conjunction with new and often conflicting and/or overlapping standards.
+Additionally, a great deal of the language in the bill is undefined and will likely require costly court fights and time consuming appeals before reliable definitions are established.
 For example, what does it mean to "rear" a child?
 The dictionary defines the term in the context of children as meaning "to bring up", which doesn't serve to make its implications any clearer.
 (Some argue that the use of the term provides a basis for requiring joint physical custody; others disagree, arguing that it merely emphasizes the fact that both parents will be involved in the decision making regarding how the child will be raised.)
-Other possible sources of confusion (and therefore litigation) include: What constitutes an "extended period of time" in terms of willful abandonment?
+Other possible sources of confusion (and therefore litigation)

+include: What constitutes an "extended period of time" in terms of willful abandonment?
 What is a "substantial refusal to perform parenting functions"?
 Other terms, although defined, are not made more clear by their definitions; e.g., "domestic violence" and "serious emotional abuse".
-More confusion is created by the unwillingness to use many terms that have long been used in domestic relations law and have commonly understood meanings.
+More confusion is created by the unwillingness to use many terms that have long been used in domestic relations law and therefore have commonly understood meanings.
 The avoidance of the word "custody" (legal or physical) is a particularly glaring example.
+Although refraining from using the term "custody" may be considered politically correct, avoiding the use of a term that has a commonly understood legal meaning for the sake of avoiding offending certain parties is hardly helpful.
 Creating euphemistic phrases will not solve problems created by immature, domineering, and/or uninformed parents.
 For these parents, a clear message using real definitions about custodians and custodial rights and boundaries may be the best protection the law can provide their children.